-There are also some great add-ons that make this a nice off-road choice like the 340-watt solar package that lets you go off the grid more easily and the four Trojan dual purpose AGM deep cycle battery touted to be maintenance-free and exceptionally reliable.
+Add-ons for off-road camping include the 340-watt solar package that lets you go off the grid more easily.
+You also get four Trojan dual purpose AGM deep cycle batteries.
+These RV batteries are touted to be maintenance-free and exceptionally reliable.

-Another aspect that sets this Oliver trailer apart is the attention to detail like the rubber-lined storage space that provides a no-slip storage surface and the LED lighting inside the cabinetry that adds a nice ambiance to the trailer.
+Another aspect that sets this Oliver trailer apart is the attention to detail like the rubber-lined storage space that provides a no-slip storage surface.
+The LED lighting inside the cabinetry that adds a nice ambiance to the trailer.

-The fridge in the kitchen is larger than normal for the trailer size at 4.5 cubic feet.
-The kitchen drawers also have a soft-close function that also easily clicks firmly into place with just a small tap.
+A generous refrigerator in the kitchen is larger than normal for a trailer this size, at 4.5 cubic feet.
+This trailer’s kitchen drawers feature a soft-close function that clicks them firmly into place with just a small tap.

-The Legacy Elite II was designed with luxury boats in mind and uses many of the same features in the flooring, counters, and use of space to give the same refined feeling you would find in a state-of-the-art yacht.
+The Legacy Elite II was designed with luxury boats in mind.
+It borrows many of the same boat features in the flooring, counters, and use of space.
+This gives the same refined feeling you would find in a state-of-the-art yacht.

 The entire trailer is molded fiberglass bolted to an aluminum frame to keep it lightweight, durable, and easy to clean.
-The plumbing, holding tanks, and drain pipes are also enclosed between shells with heat to prevent them from freezing in colder temperatures.
+From plumbing to holding tanks, and drain pipes, the system is enclosed between shells with heat.
+This prevents them from freezing in colder temperatures.

-They also pay for your first night of camping in one of their local campgrounds so that you can test your trailer right away while they’re nearby to offer assistance and answer any questions.
+They also pay for your first night of camping in one of their local campgrounds.
+This lets new buyers test their trailer right away while they’re nearby to offer assistance and answer any questions.